rudrapratap601/rudrapratap601/README.md

 - 🐍 Working with Python, SQL, Pandas, and data visualization libraries
 - 🤖 Exploring machine learning, predictive analytics, and AI applications
 - 🌱 Strengthening my knowledge of advanced SQL, statistics, and ML
+- 🌍 Actively learning and contributing to open-source projects
 - 🤝 Interested in open-source collaboration and real-world data projects
 - 💼 Open to **Data Analyst and Data Science internship opportunities**